 - Spreading aggressively

-- Aggressive roots systems that choke other plants
+- Aggressive root systems that choke other plants

 - Preventing native plants from growing